 - You sell your previous main residence within three years, and

 - You claim the refund within three months of the sale of your previous main residence, or within 12 months of the filing date of your self-assessment tax return, whichever comes later.

 For an application form and more information, visit the GOV.UK website.

 To find out how much you will need to paycheck out our FREE calculator below…

-(This Calculator takes into account any holiday allowances and changes to the tax)
+(This Stamp Duty Calculator automatically takes into account any holiday allowances and changes to the tax)